 Being overweight or obese in early life also has implications for a child's future health.
-First, for a child with a BMI above the 85th percentile, medical risks include future or persistent obesity (Barlow, 2007, Daniels, et al., 2009).
-The risk of an obese child becoming an obese adult is 25 percent at age 6 years, increasing to 75 percent during adolescence (Baker, Farpour-Lambert, Nowicka, et al., 2010).
+First, for a child who is overweight, medical risks include future or persistent obesity (Barlow, 2007; Daniels, et al., 2009).
 Being overweight or obese in childhood and adolescence is also associated with increased risk of premature mortality and comorbidities in adulthood.
 A 2011 systematic review reports a significant association between child and adolescent overweight/obesity and premature mortality, with hazard ratios ranging from 1.4 to 2.9 (Reilly, Kelly, 2011).
 In addition, being overweight or obese as a child or adolescent is significantly associated with increased risk of cardiometabolic morbidity (including diabetes, hypertension, heart disease, and stroke) in later life, with hazard ratios ranging from 1.1 to 5.1, as well as increased risk of asthma in adulthood and polycystic ovary syndrome in adult women (Reilly, Kelly, 2011).
 Obesity in adolescence is associated with negative self-image that persists into adulthood (Dietz, 1998).
 These children are also at long-term higher risk for chronic conditions such as breast, colon, and kidney cancer; musculoskeletal disorders; and gall bladder disease (Daniels, et al., 2009).
 Childhood obesity contributes to a significant and increasing burden of chronic disease, rising healthcare costs, disability, and premature death.

 Given the vulnerability of obese children to serious physical and emotional complications, the case for prevention and treatment of pediatric obesity is irrefutable (Speiser, et al., 2005).
 Reducing childhood obesity can only be achieved through a comprehensive and coordinated effort that includes a range of multidisciplinary strategies (Daniels, et al., 2009).
 The goals of treatment are, first, to restore the balance between energy intake and expenditure, usually through a decrease in energy consumption and an increase in energy expenditure (Daniels, et al., 2009; Speiser, et al., 2005).
-Then, over the longer term, the goal shifts to reducing BMI and reversing or preventing short- and long-term comorbidities (Speiser et al., 2005).
+Then, over the longer term, the goal shifts to reducing BMI and reversing or preventing short- and long-term comorbidities (Speiser, et al., 2005).

 It is understandable for providers to feel overwhelmed in dealing with obesity, given the entrenched environmental forces that have contributed to the rise of unhealthy eating habits and sedentary behavior.
-Clinicians, however, can help improve outcomes for their patients by identifying problems early, helping families create positive home environments, and providing structured guidance to overweight and obese children and their families (Barlow, 2007).
+Clinicians can, however, help improve outcomes for their patients by identifying problems early, helping families create positive home environments, and providing structured guidance to overweight and obese children and their families (Barlow, 2007).
 Successful obesity treatment improves long-term physical health through the development of lasting healthy lifestyle habits.
 For some children, these changes will be enough to induce weight loss or maintenance during growth periods.
 For others, further work will be needed.
 But developing and keeping healthy eating and exercise habits, regardless of weight loss, is important because of the long-term health benefits.
 Even slowed weight gain during growth periods will result in lower BMI percentiles (Barlow, 2007).